-Digital pianos can be good to learn on, just as long as you buy a full size keyboard with weighted keys – or better yet, hammer action.
+Are digital pianos good to learn on?
+They can be, just as long as you buy a full size keyboard with weighted keys – or better yet, hammer action.
 The resistance provided by real piano keys is important for developing proper piano technique, and learning on an unweighted digital piano will hamper your progress in the long run.

 Even though you might be able to save some money by purchasing a digital piano instead of a real one, it is important to think about the impact this might have on your ability to learn how to play the piano.
 There are some potential downsides, but there are some real advantages, too.

 With this in mind, let’s take a look at some of the benefits and drawbacks of learning how to play on a digital piano.

 Digital pianos have been specifically designed to imitate the sound and feel of traditional acoustic pianos.
 This comes across in the feel of the keys, the keyboard action, and digital sampling meant to reproduce a real piano sound.

 The best digital pianos featured fully weighted keys or hammer action keys, and even come with the full range of pedals that you’ll find on a real piano.
 They also include cool features like being able to play silently with headphones on, mimic the tone of other instruments, built in metronomes, and recording and playback capabilities.

 Buying a digital piano is not necessarily the same as buying a digital keyboard.
 While both are “keyboards,” true digital pianos usually come with a cabinet, pedals, built in speakers, and keys that mimic the feel of an authentic piano.
 Digital keyboards, on the other hand, may have some of those features, but are usually designed for stage performance, recording, or electronic synthesizing.

 So, are digital pianos good to learn on?
 To figure out the pros and cons, let’s first take a look at learning to play on an acoustic piano.